The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 Choosing an Inflatable SUP: The Reality

-Faced with too many choices and no prior knowledge of how to select a board, many buyers fall under the spell of a well-placed advertisement in the form of one of those “10 Best Inflatable Paddle Boards” lists (or equivalent categorized list) that come up when you do an internet search for buying advice.
+Faced with too many choices and no prior knowledge of how to select a board, many buyers fall under the spell of a well-disguised advertisement in the form of one of those “Best Inflatable Paddle Boards” lists (or equivalent product rating articles) that come up when you do an internet search for buying advice.

-Once you have had some basic experience with paddle boarding, you will see that the bulk of rating site reviews and “influencers” do not exhibit the depth of experience with the product that would actually be needed to make an expert recommendation.
+Once you have had some basic experience with paddle boarding, you will see that the bulk of rating site reviews and 'influencers' do not exhibit the depth of experience with the product that would actually be needed to make an expert recommendation.

 You may also encounter ‘editorial’ reviews on well-known magazines and newspaper sites.
-This is becoming more commonplace because traditional advertising revenue has been in decline and referral commissions help publishers close their revenue gap.
+This is becoming more commonplace because traditional advertising revenue has been in decline and referral commissions help publishers close their revenue gaps.
 As a result, newspaper writers who have no experience with paddle boarding are now recommending boards based on second-hand information found on other sites and limiting their recommendations to companies with generous compensation programs.

 In addition to monetized editorial reviews and manipulated social media, you should also be aware that fake 'customer' reviews are a huge problem for e-commerce in general, and the stand up paddle board industry is no exception.
 In fact, there is an entire shadowy industry of automated customer review generation, allowing companies to amass hundreds of glowing reviews as long as they are willing to pay for them.